particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
-On Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM) the EEPROM emulation is stored as a file on the flash file system.
+On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM, and E404X) the EEPROM emulation is stored as a file on the flash file system.
 Since the data is spread across a large number of flash sectors, flash erase-write cycle limits should not be an issue in general.
 {{note op="end"}}

 ---

+{{note op="start" type="P2"}}
+The P2 and Photon 2 also uses a file a file on the flash file system for EEPROM emulation.
+{{note op="end"}}

+---

 {{note op="start" type="gen2"}}
-On Gen 2 devices (Photon, P1, Electron, and E Series) EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.
+On Gen 2 devices (Photon, P1, Electron, and E Series except the E404X) EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.
 Unlike "true" EEPROM, flash doesn't suffer from write "wear" with each write to each individual address.
 Instead, the page suffers wear when it is filled.